mobily-enterprises/simpleschema/README.md

 ### Parameters passed to `castAndParams()`

-castAndParams accepts an `options` object where the following keys are considered:
+`castAndParams()` accepts an `options` object where the following keys are considered:

-  * `onlyObjectValues` The `required` parameter won't apply, and casting won't happen, for fields that are not defined in the object
+  * `onlyObjectValues` The `required` parameter won't apply, and casting won't happen, for fields that are not defined in the object.
+This is useful when casting partial objects (objects where some fields are missing, but the fields that _are_ there should be cast)
   * `skipcast` A list of keys for which casting won't happen.
 Normally used with `notRequired`
   * `notRequired` A list of keys for which the `required` parameter won't apply.
 Normally used with `skipCast`